Faux Wood Ceiling Beams: Where and Why to Buy Them

 If you are a fan of the exposed wood beams you often see displayed in magazines and on the home improvement sites you have been frequenting lately, then faux wood beams may be the right choice for you.
 Some homeowners brush away the idea thinking decorative ceiling beams will cost too much or because the installation seems too complicated.

 While this may be the case with real wood beams, you will find that faux ceiling beams will not break the bank and are relatively easy for you to install.
 With faux wood beams, you also don't have to worry that your beams will begin to crack, warp, or rot as you may experience with real wood beams.

 You can find hundreds of style, color, and texture variations to choose from.
 Beams can be manufactured to your exact specifications.
 But, for the avid DIYer, faux wood ceiling beams are available to be stained and custom fitted by you.
 However hands-on you want to be, there are dozens of ceiling beam options from which to choose.

-You don't have to rip out your existing structural support to add the aesthetic of old wood beams in your home.
-Faux wood ceiling beams, along with a truss system, faux wood planks, faux wood mantels, and faux wood brackets transform the interior of your home into an elegant rustic escape.
+You don't have to rip out your existing structural support to add the aesthetic of old wood beams to your home.
+Faux wood ceiling beams, along with a truss system, faux wood planks, faux wood mantels, and faux wood brackets, transform the interior of your home into an elegant rustic escape.

 If you found this article about faux wood ceiling beams useful, feel free to share it on social media with your friends and family.
 And, don't forget to sign up for our newsletter to get all the most recent postings and news updates.
 Thanks for reading!